The Fall 2019 Phlebotomy class has been chosen.

 FALL PHLEBOTOMY CLASS

-The Fall Phlebotomy Class is full.
-The Information Session for the Spring 2020 class will be held on Tuesday, October 1, 11am - 12 pm, Bio Tech room 301 (Middletown campus).
+The Spring 2020 Phlebotomy Class is full.
+The Information Session for the Fall 2020 class will be held on Thursday, January 30, 11am, Bio Tech room 301 (Middletown campus).
 Please arrive early to secure a parking spot, be on time and bring a pen.

 Approved by the National Accrediting Agency for Clinical Laboratory Sciences (NACCLS).